 - $8 to provide heartworm preventative to a homeless dog

-- $12 for a day’s care for a draft horse rescued from a slaughter truck
+- $12 for a day’s care for a draft horse rescued from an auction

 - $28.13 to provide food, tuition, books, and clothes to a child in Africa

 - $35 to provide food, shelter, and education to an orphan girl in India

 By the way, all of these numbers are REAL — they’re not estimated or rounded up or rounded down.

 I find it interesting how the human mind works and that for some reason, we like odd numbers better.
 It’s just more believable.
 An even number feels like it might have been someone’s guess or just pulled from thin air, and we may feel tricked somehow.

 So, don’t round your Core Number.
 If it comes out to $7.46, use that number.
 It instantly builds trust because your donor thinks you have a good understanding of your numbers.
 And we trust people who seem to know what they’re doing.

 Here are some more examples of Core Numbers in action.

 Now is a great time to find your Core Number just in time to use it for the holidays.